Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

     - This will be TrueNAS boot pool
     - TrueNAS [recommends against](https://www.reddit.com/r/truenas/comments/16yg23m/truenas_recommends_against_using_a_usb_key_for/)
       using regular USB flash drives as the boot pool
+    - We're using a USB drive for the OS since the Aiffro only has four NVMe slots
 - One **2 GiB** or greater USB-C flash drive
     - This will be called the **USB installer drive** in this runbook
     - This will be the installation media with the ISO "burned" onto it